FerEspinosa/ABC9/README.md

 // More
 - Users can share, download, edit, and rate collections of cards* that they create (*a card bundles an image, a word, and its correct sylables)

-// so... this will be the public sight limit of this roadmap so far.
+// Even more?
+Yes!
+I have seen this project go so big in my mind!
+Anyway, I think the roadmap up to this point is already a nice challenge to focus on for a while.

 Thank you for reading!
 If you have any comments, feel free to contact me at: la.torre.encantada@gmail.com